 6. Have you already started making reading plans for 2022?

-So that was my End of the Year Book Tag.
-Which of the books mentioned have you read?
-Which ones do you want to read?
-What are your answers to the End of the Year Book Tag?
-What plans do you have for 2022?
+So that was my ‘The End of the Year’ Book Tag.
+What are your answers to these questions?
+What are your end of the year plans?
+How is your reading coming along?
 Let me know in the comments below.
-I’d love to hear from you! 🙂
+I’d love to hear from you! 😊